sinnbeck/html-ast/README.md

 echo Printer::make($nodes)->render(1);
 ```

-By default the output is indented with 4 spaces.
+By default, the output is indented with 4 spaces.
 This can be easily changed by calling `->withIndent()`
 ```php
 use Sinnbeck\HtmlAst\Printer;